OpenFn/docs/docs/migration/migration-steps.md

     the project.yaml file.
 Therefore, any job changes made via Github, must be applied directly to this file.
 (Unlike the v1 Github sync, edits to individual job files will not sync to the OpenFn v2 app.
-Rather, all changes must be made in the project.yaml file or within the linked web app).
+Rather, all changes must be made in the `project.yaml` file or within the linked web app).

     :::

-13. You may have other design decisions to make, too.
-For example, if your original v1 workflow uses Inbox in between steps, you might need to adjust configuration and design so that your jobs are linked together in one Workflow (1 Step for each Job you had in the v1 configuration).
+14. You may have other design decisions to make, too.
+For example, if your original v1 workflow uses a post request to an OpenFn Inbox in between steps, you should adjust your design so that your jobs are linked together in one Workflow (1 Step for each Job you had in the v1 configuration).
+(You can still execute another workflow via post request, but this is suboptimal in v2—slower and more costly.)

-14. If you’re using a Webhook Trigger, you can add an extra layer of security by requiring authentication
+15. If you’re using a Webhook Trigger, you can add an extra layer of security by requiring authentication
     ([see relevant docs](../manage-projects/webhook-auth.md)).
 Note that if you do this, you will need to update the webhook configuration in the external app that points to OpenFn.
-15. Fine-tune your security configuration by following our [Project Security and Go-Live Checklist](https://docs.google.com/document/d/1XtiiKszeK5MAltPyqvlL4KCjkHC87YYlX8OPh6fZn4c/edit?usp=sharing) to consider other v2-specific security features ([such as input/output data storage](docs/manage-projects/io-data-storage.md)).
+16. Fine-tune your security configuration by following our [Project Security and Go-Live Checklist](https://docs.google.com/document/d/1XtiiKszeK5MAltPyqvlL4KCjkHC87YYlX8OPh6fZn4c/edit?usp=sharing) to consider other v2-specific security features ([such as input/output data storage](docs/manage-projects/io-data-storage.md)).
-16. Test some more.
+17. Test some more.
-17. When all workflows run smoothly, update each Step to use a "production" credential to connect to live systems.
+18. When all workflows run smoothly, update each Step to use a "production" credential to connect to live systems.
-18. If webhooks are used in your source applications, update endpoints in your production systems to point to your v2 OpenFn Workflows.
+19. If webhooks are used in your source applications, update endpoints in your production systems to point to your v2 OpenFn Workflows.
-19. You’re now done with your new v2 setup!
+20. You’re now done with your new v2 setup!
 You can monitor usage on your [Workflows Dashboard](../manage-projects/workflow-dashboard.md).
 Now time to shut down your v1 project.
-20. Turn off your jobs on v1 and remove the GitHub connection there.
+21. Turn off your jobs on v1 and remove the GitHub connection there.
-21. If you want to export your v1 data for reference or archival, get in touch with us at [support@openfn.org](mailto://support@openfn.org).
+22. If you want to export your v1 data for reference or archival, get in touch with us at [support@openfn.org](mailto://support@openfn.org).
-22. Finally, when ready, request to delete your project on v1.
+23. Finally, when ready, request to delete your project on v1.
 To do this, go to your v1 `Project Settings` and select the `Delete Project` button.

 :::info